Step 6: Chase and Recovery | High-Altitude Ballooning 101

 THE CHASE

-Right after launch, we check to make sure the data is updating correctly (every 1 minute) on the Mission Control page.
+Right after launch, we check to make sure the data on the Mission Control page is updating correctly (every 1 minute).
 We also monitor the ascent rate to see if it matches what we were aiming for.
 If the balloon is rising faster or slower than intended, that may alter our expected landing area.

 Based on how far away the payload train is expected to land, we may not have to leave the launch site immediately.
-However, we always try to be close to the expected landing area by the time the balloon bursts, while still maintaining an internet connection so we can continue to monitor the position of the SatCom.
+However, we always try to be well on our way to the expected landing area by the time the balloon bursts, while still maintaining an internet connection so we can continue to monitor the position of the SatCom.
 The balloon may be visible to the naked eye all the way up to its burst altitude, especially if skies are clear.
 Following burst, the payload train descends rapidly at first but gradually slows down as the parachute encounters the higher air density lower in the atmosphere.
-The entire descent usually lasts 30–45 minutes.
+The entire descent usually lasts 20–40 minutes.

 THE RECOVERY

-About 25% of our recoveries are on public land (usually either BLM or National Forest).
+About 25% of our recoveries have been on public land (usually either BLM or National Forest).
 The majority, however, are on private property.
 If the payload train falls on public land, the recovery tends to be quite straightforward.
-We drive as close as we safely and legally can and then walk or hike the rest of the way.
-Access is typically not an issue unless we encounter roads that are unexpectedly closed or impassable (due to snow, washouts, mud, etc.).
+We drive as close as we safely and legally can and then hike the rest of the way.
+Access is typically not an issue unless the only way to get to the public land is through private property.
+Furthermore, public roads can sometimes be unexpectedly closed or impassable (due to snow, washouts, mud, etc.).

 If the payload train lands on private property, access becomes more of an issue.
 We always make a good faith effort to contact landowners.
 Most of the time, the landowner is willing to grant us permission to go on their property and retrieve the payload train ourselves.
 In some instances, the landowner may decide to join us for the recovery, or instead retrieve it for us.

-Contacting a landowner can sometimes be challenging because land ownership information is not always easy to find for a given piece of property.
-Once we determine who owns the land, finding their contact information is not always trivial, and even if we do the owner may not be very responsive to our phone calls or emails.
-In the rare cases when this happens, we have found that it is sometimes helpful to reach out to neighboring property owners for help.
+Once we determine who owns the land, finding their contact information is not always trivial.
+Even if we do, landowners are not always very responsive.
+In rare instances, we are unable to find any contact information.
+When this happens, we have found that it is sometimes helpful to reach out to neighboring property owners for help.
 They can often point us in the right direction or provide us with the information we need to get in touch with the landowner.

 Most recoveries require at least a short hike (less than 1 mile).
-That said, we have had a few payload trains land within several hundred feet of a public road, requiring almost no hiking at all.
-Of course, we’ve also had recoveries in much more remote areas.
+In fact, a few of our payload trains have landed on or right next to a public road, requiring no hike at all.
+That said, we’ve also had several recoveries requiring lengthy hikes in more remote areas.
 For example, we once had to hike 12 miles roundtrip to recover a payload train when it landed deep in the mountains southeast of Casper, WY.
-We do our best to prevent situations like that from happening again in the future.
+We do our best to avoid situations like that.

 WHAT EDUCATORS NEED TO KNOW

-• If students will be joining us for the chase and recovery, the teacher/educator should drive them in a separate vehicle.
-If only the teacher/educator will be joining us, they may be able to ride in our vehicle.
+• If only adults will be joining us on recovery, we may have room for them to ride in our chase vehicle.
 Check with us prior to the launch to see if this is a possibility.
+If students will be joining us, they must ride in a separate vehicle with a chaperone.

-• Teachers/educators and students are welcome to join us for just a portion of the recovery if they need to be back at school by a certain time (e.g., by school dismissal).
-In that case, a turnaround time can be determined prior to leaving for the chase and the student vehicle can join us up until that time.
-If we recover the payload before the turnaround time, great!
-Otherwise, the student vehicle can head back to school at the turnaround time and we (the Wyoming Space Grant team) will continue recovery efforts on our own.
+• Anyone going on recovery who needs to be back to the school by a certain time (e.g., school dismissal) should ride a separate vehicle.
+A turnaround time can be determined and if we recover the payload before then, great!
+Otherwise, that vehicle can head back to school at the turnaround time and the rest of us will continue with the recovery efforts.

-• Everyone going on the recovery should wear clothing and footwear that is appropriate for a potential hike.
+• Everyone going on the recovery should wear clothing and footwear that is appropriate for the weather that day.
+Be prepared for a potential hike.
 Do not wear sandals or other open-toed shoes.
-We also recommend bringing extra layers or a jacket, especially if the weather is going to be on the cooler side.
+Even on warmer days, we recommend everyone bring extra layers or a light jacket.

 • Finally, make sure to have plenty of water and snacks (or even a packed lunch!) in case the recovery takes longer than expected.